Sitting shiva by our lake

 from trickly drip mist bog

-sip fine pine sap wine
+sip vintage spruce sap wine

 atop birchwood swamp log